 One team in Tallinn: when Scotland kicked off against nobody – and still didn't win

-And so Scotland duly kicked off their third game of World Cup 1998 qualifying on October 9, 1996; Billy Dodds, winning only his second cap, prodded the ball to new skipper John Collins, only for full-time to be declared three seconds later.
+Scotland duly kicked off their third game of World Cup 1998 qualifying on October 9, 1996; Billy Dodds, winning only his second cap, prodded the ball to new skipper John Collins, only for full-time to be declared three seconds later.
 Before the 600 or so jovial Scots on the terraces could finish their first chant, their full kit-clad heroes celebrated with mock glee and trudged back to the dressing room.

-And so went the most one-sided game in international football... quite literally.
+This was the most one-sided game in international football... quite literally.
 Without even breaking sweat, Craig Brown’s men had taken a step closer to France ‘98 after an Estonian no-show.

 Or had they?
 If only things had been quite so simple.